James-Cross/justice-hugo-template/content/practice-areas.md

 ### Family Law

-Family law encompasses matters such as divorce, custody, guardianship, access maintenance applications and domestic abuse.
-Our family law expertise aims to provide compassionate guidance during emotionally challenging times and ensure that your family's best interests are prioritized.
+Family law encompasses matters such as divorce, custody, guardianship, access, maintenance applications and domestic abuse.
+Our family law expertise aims to provide compassionate guidance during emotionally challenging times and ensure that your family’s best interests are prioritised.

 ![family image](/uploads/family.jpg)